Hill Museum & Manuscript Library. Malta Collection: HMML Repository

 Hill Museum & Manuscript Library.
 Malta Collection

-The Malta Study Center Collection includes a wide range of manuscript, printed, cartographic, and photographic materials related to Malta and the Order of Saint John of Jerusalem, of Rhodes, and of Malta dating from the 15th to the 21st century.
+The Malta Study Center Collection includes a wide range of manuscript, printed, cartographic, and photographic materials related to Malta and the Order of Saint John of Jerusalem dating from the 15th to the 21st century.

 The Malta Study Center Collection is part of the Hill Museum & Manuscript Library Rare Books and Special Collections.
-The collection dates back to the foundation of the Malta Study Center in 1973 when a series of gifts and acquisitions were made to support the Center’s mission to microfilm the hand-written heritage of Malta and the Sovereign Military Order of Saint John of Jerusalem, of Rhodes, and of Malta.
+The collection dates back to the foundation of the Malta Study Center in 1973 when a series of gifts and acquisitions were made to support the Center’s mission to microfilm the hand-written heritage of Malta and the Order of Saint John of Jerusalem.
 The Malta Study Center Collection includes manuscripts, early printed books, incunabula, art, cartography, and some rare modern printed works and stamps.
 New acquisitions are made annually through gifts, grants, and acquisitions made possible through funds from the Malta Study Center’s endowment.

 Malta Study Center Collection

 The collection contains manuscripts that date from the fifteenth to the nineteenth century.
 These include correspondence, notarial records, naval log books, reports, cabrei, and manuals for members of the Order of Saint John of Jerusalem.
 This includes the important 1687 report by Mery Blondel de Croisettes for the reconstructions of Fort Saint Elmo in Valletta.
 The collection possesses two important sixteenth-century foundation parchments related to the Order of Santo Stefano Papa e Martire, an Italian military order founded by the Medici in the sixteenth century modelled on the Order of Saint John of Jerusalem.